 SITI Company is an ensemble-based theater company whose three ongoing components are the creation of new work, the training of theater artists, and a commitment to crossing boundaries.

-SITI Company is committed to providing a space where the interaction of art, artists, audiences, and ideas inspire the possibility for change, optimism, and hope.
-Built on the bedrock of ensemble, we believe that through the practice of collaboration, a group of artists working together over time can have a significant impact on both contemporary theater and the world at large.
+SITI Company was built on the bedrock of ensemble.
+They believe that through the practice of collaboration, a group of artists committed to working together over time can have a significant impact on both contemporary theater and the world at large.
+Through performances, educational programs, and collaborations with other artists and thinkers, SITI challenged the status quo and offered new ways of seeing and of being as both artists and as global citizens.

 We believe that, in a world so fractured, making and presenting work over time is an important way of showing how human beings can be together with greater understanding and harmony.